lorecrafting/eos-bpjson-api/README.md

 ## Deployment
 1. Install package dependencies with `npm install`.
 2. Deploy Serverless service with `sls deploy`.
-3. Make sure to manually execute the `cacheBpJson` Lambda function once after deployment for initial load into DynamoDB table.
+3. Make sure to manually execute the `cacheBpJson` Lambda function once after deployment for initial load into DynamoDB tab
+4. After the deployment succeeds, the API Gateway endpoint will be reported in the terminal.

 ## Notes